spacebird-dev/externalip-manager/README.md

 - `loadBalancerIngress`: Use the addresses specified in the `.status.loadBalancer.ingress` field
   - Use case: You have MetalLB or a similar LoadBalancer providing you with some public addresses
   - Parameters: None
+- `static`: Just return a set of fixed IP addresses.
+Useful as a fallback or when used in combination with `merge`
+- `merge`: Create an IP address by merging parts of different IP addresses together.
+Useful when you have an external network prefix that differs from your node one, such as with NPTv6.
+  - This meta-solver queries several sub-solver and then merges their results based on a supplied netmask.
+  - It takes a list of `partialSolvers`, where each partial solver has one regular solver (except `merge`) and a mask.
+  - After all partial solvers have been queried, their results are combined into one address that is then returned.
+  - For an example of how to use it, see [here](./test/manifests/merge.yaml)

 You can optionally define multiple solvers for a single IP source: